After a couple has made the difficult decision to separate or divorce, it’s possible that one parent elects to relocate with their child.

 If you have a dispute related to a proposed relocation, or if you are currently debating a relocation order, it is important that you contact an attorney specializing in family law as soon as possible.

 At Anton Legal Group, our attorneys specialize in all facets of family law, including cases where there is proposed minor child relocation.
 Whether you are the relocating parent, or the non-relocating parent, we can work with you to analyze your circumstances and determine the best course of legal action.

-To explore your legal options with our highly-skilled attorneys, contact Anton Family Law Group today at (831) 443-5249.
+To explore your legal options with our highly-skilled attorneys, contact Anton Legal Group today at (831) 443-5249.